opsschool/curriculum/shell_tools_101.rst

 mount
 -----
 The ``mount`` command is used to mount filesystems.
-For example, mounting an ext4 filesystem that resides on the :file:`/dev/sda2` partiton could be done as follows: ``mount -t ext4 /dev/sda2 /mnt``
+For example, mounting an ext4 filesystem that resides on the :file:`/dev/sda2` partition could be done as follows: ``mount -t ext4 /dev/sda2 /mnt``
 In this example the "-t" switch tells the ``mount`` command that the filesystem type is ext4.

 When passed no arguments the ``mount`` command lists the filesystems that are currently mounted: